FDE Beefs Up Measures To Control Fatal Dengue Virus: DG - UrduPoint

 FDE Beefs Up Measures To Control Fatal Dengue Virus: DG

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Sep, 2019 ) :Federal Directorate of Education (FDE) on the directives of Islamabad Capital Territory (ICT) administration have beefed up measures to control break out of fatal Dengue virus in the public sector schools.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Sep, 2019 ) :Federal Directorate of Education (FDE) on the directives of Islamabad Capital Territory (ICT) administration has beefed up measures to control break out of fatal dengue virus in public sector schools.

-In this regard, FDE has already launched an awareness campaign among the students of its schools and colleges, said Director General FDE Syed Umair Javed on Tuesday.
+In this regard, FDE had already launched an awareness campaign, said Director General FDE Syed Umair Javed.

 Talking to APP, he said the students were being advised to wear proper uniform with full length sleeves shirt and trousers while coming to schools in order to prevent dengue mosquito bites.

-He said that the Principals of the 423 schools and colleges under FDE had been directed to make proper cleanliness arrangements in their educational institutions.
+He said the principals of the 423 schools and colleges under FDE had been directed to make proper cleanliness arrangements in their educational institutions.

-He said that special awareness and education lectures were also being arranged in different educational institutions to create awareness among the students about dengue fever, larvae breeding and its eradication measures.
+He said special awareness and education lectures were also being arranged in different educational institutions to create awareness among students about dengue fever, larvae breeding and its eradication measures.

 The DG said, "An alert through a circular by the Directorate of Health Services, Islamabad Metropolitan Corporation has been issued to the schools and colleges being administered by the FDE for prevention and control of dengue fever.

-" When contacted, Focal Person Dengue Control Cell Dr Abdul Sattar told APP that the educational institutions were advised to continue "Zero Period" strategy to prevent from dengue fever.
-In this period the students were imparted awareness by the FDE officials about steps to control Dengue larvae breeding and manage adequate facilities to avoid its serious impacts in the schools as well as at their homes, he added.
+" When contacted, Focal Person Dengue Control Cell Dr Abdul Sattar told APP that the educational institutions were advised to continue "Zero Period" strategy to avoid dengue fever.
+In this period the students were being imparted awareness by the FDE officials about steps to control dengue larvae breeding and manage adequate facilities to avoid its serious impact in schools as well as at homes, he added.

-Dr Abdul Sattar said that a number of school and colleges have approached ICT Administration regarding measures to control the virus.
+Dr Abdul Sattar said a number of school and colleges had approached the ICT Administration regarding measures to control the virus.

 In case of any emergency, the schools administration would contact the concerned authorities.
-Morover, Anti-Dengue virus spray was being sprinkled in the schools, and colleges on the demand of the administration, he added.
+Moreover, Anti-Dengue virus spray was being sprinkled in schools and colleges on the demand of the administration, he added.